-This recipe is my go-to homemade tomato pasta sauce recipe that I use on a regular basis.
+This recipe is my go-to homemade tomato pasta sauce recipe that I use on a regular basis as it's perfect for vegan batch cooking.
 It also works really well as a pizza sauce.
 What I love about it is just how easy it is to make, and how customisable!
-After many failed previous attempts (not adding garlic – what was I thinking?!), I figured out how to make this delicious sauce from scratch in under 30 minutes, with plenty to go around and leftovers.
+After many failed previous attempts (not adding garlic - what was I thinking?!), I figured out how to make this delicious sauce from scratch in under 30 minutes, with plenty to go around and leftovers.

 Finally, my other top tip is to use coconut oil for this sauce.
 While you can use any oil without a strong flavour (see my recommendations below), coconut oil gives the sauce a creaminess that other oils don't offer.
 It's totally your call, but in my opinion using coconut oil will take your sauce to the next level!

-Easy Homemade Tomato Pasta Sauce (vegan & gf)
+Easy Homemade Tomato Pasta Sauce (vegan & gluten-free)

 - 1 796ml can crushed tomatoes

 - 4 large cloves garlic, crushed

 - 2 tbsp coconut oil (I like to use coconut oil, but any oil without a strong flavour can be used - it just won't be as creamy.
 Grapeseed, avocado oil, and some mild olive oils also work well.)

 - Salt & Pepper